Privacy Policy

 Publicly available event data from Strava (Strava, Inc., USA) is imported via the Strava API.
 No personal user data is transmitted or stored in this process.

-AI Services (Gemini, DALL-E, DeepL)
+AI Services (Gemini, OpenAI)

 Social Media Publishing (Bluesky)